ffrujeri/ffrujeri.github.io/_pages/about.md

 ---
 I am a Research Scientist with a solid background in Software Engineering and an unconventional path to Research.

-More recently, I have been involved with the next generation of LLM-based Agents, focusing on pretraining of Foundation Models with focus on Trading for Quantitative Finance as well as in post-training RL finetuning for Reasoning.
+More recently, I have been involved with the next generation of LLM-based Agents, with Environment Design for RL post-training of Large Language Models and how to build agents based on Reasoning and Tool Usage.

+Before that, I was focusing on pretraining of Foundation Models with focus on Trading for Quantitative Finance as well as in post-training RL finetuning for Reasoning.

-Before that, I worked with RL finetuning for LLMs (RLHF / RLAIF), with focus on AI Alignment in the OpenAI core models team at Microsoft in the Azure AI Research Team.
+I also worked with RL finetuning with RLHF / RLAIF, with focus on AI Alignment in the OpenAI core models team at Microsoft in the Azure AI Research Team.

 I received my Master’s Degree in Image, Vision and Machine Learning in a double degree program between [ITA (Brazil)](http://www.ita.br/) and [École Polytechnique (France)](https://www.polytechnique.edu/).